borec123/EETSolution/README.md

 Java EET Solution for Electronic Sales Evidence in Czech Rep. Tested on Windows OS only, but should be running everywhere.

 Build steps:<br>
-1. set up 'AdminUsers' property in config.properties file, so this property contain currently logged in OS user.<br>
+1. set up 'AdminUsers' property in config.properties file, so this property contains currently logged in OS user.<br>
-2. run mvn clean install<br>
+2. run mvn clean install.<br>
-3. run generated jar file<br>
+3. run generated jar file in 'tagret' folder.<br>